 While most employers are aware of Section 125 and HIPAA, what may be less well known is that health carriers often limit qualifying events in their policies, which employers agree to follow when they enroll in coverage with that carrier.
 Typically, carriers do not limit when members may terminate coverage; they are more concerned with mid-year enrollments.
 Many carriers limit these mid-year enrollments to HIPAA events only, and require timing of notification consistent with HIPAA.
 As noted above, the HIPAA enrollment options are severely limited when compared to enrollment events listed in Section 125.

 The discrepancy between Section 125 and HIPAA, and the consideration of how health carriers apply regulations are important when writing plan documents.
-It may be that plan documents provided through a templated source allow several Section 125 events (or all events) that a health carrier may limit through their policies.
+It may be that plan documents provided through a template source allow several Section 125 events (or all events) that a health carrier may limit through their policies.
 Thankfully, plan documents typically include carrier policies.
 Employers may therefore find it prudent to include a statement in their plan documents that limits qualifying events to the most restrictive definition found among the several plan documents.

 Employers may want to be generous to employees by allowing all Section 125 qualifying events, but it is important that plan administration matches all carrier policies so that employers avoid subjecting themselves to additional liability.